cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_oid_example_data/README.md

 ## About the module

 The module has a basic data set that can be used as example data for many other modules and purposes.
-It is used by other packages and modules like cdf_infield_loaction.
+It is used by other packages and modules like cdf_infield_location.

 ## About the data